New Zealand PM Ardern isolating, journalist case highlights tough COVID curbs

 "When the Taliban offers you - a pregnant, unmarried woman - safe haven, you know your situation is messed up," Bellis wrote, saying she was trapped with her Belgian partner.

-Her application was rejected because it was for travel outside the allowed 14 days after application, immigration and health officials told the newspaper.
-They were quoted as saying the case needed further explanation and that Bellis was "invited" to reapply within the 14-day window.

-Chris Bunny, head of New Zealand's Managed Isolation and Quarantine, told the newspaper the department has not received confirmation that Bellis intended to bring her flights forward.
+He said the agency wrote to Bellis on Sunday that she may apply under another emergency allocation, for New Zealand citizens and residents in a location or situation where there is a serious risk to their safety and their only option is to return.

+"Our emergency allocation team keep a close eye on applications, and Charlotte's location of Afghanistan came to their attention," Bunny said.

-She said she chose travel dates outside the window due to a scarcity of flights out of Kabul and to "give us time to appeal if we were rejected".
+Bellis said in the article she had chosen travel dates outside the window due to a scarcity of flights out of Kabul and to "give us time to appeal if we were rejected".

-The quarantine agency did not immediately respond to Reuters request for comment.

 New Zealand's borders have been shut to foreigners since March 2020.
 The government pushed back plans for a phased reopening from mid-January to the end of February out of concern about a potential Omicron outbreak, as in neighbouring Australia.